What's the difference between Computing (Science) and Computer Science?

 If a plan changes, do I have to follow the new version?

-You will be allowed to graduate by satisfying the requirements for any version of a degree program in effect while you were registered in that program.
+You will be allowed to graduate by satisfying the requirements for the version of a degree program in which you are currently registered.
 This is called "grandfathering".
+Or, you may choose to switch to the new plan.
+You may not, however, switch to any other old versions.
 If you want or need to "mix and match" requirements from two or more versions of a degree, you should consult the Undergraduate Chair.